 Senior Services’ mission is to help older adults remain at home for as long as possible and to help them live with dignity.
 With concern for those who care for senior adults, we also help caregivers through services and education that will benefit them.

 Individuals who cannot afford to pay for services are of special concern to Senior Services and receive assistance to every extent possible through philanthropic contributions and available public funds.

 A Brief History

-Senior Services, a 501(c)(3) tax-exempt charitable organization, has been operating in Winston-Salem for more than 50 years.
+Senior Services, a 501(c)(3) tax-exempt charitable organization, has been operating in Forsyth County since 1962.

-Senior Services currently has seven major programs that respond to the needs of the elderly
+Senior Services currently has eight major programs that respond to the needs of older adults.

 The Elizabeth & Tab Williams Adult Day CenterLearn More